NetCongSignals/OffsetSignals/README.md

 This repository provides the code and data used in the computational study of the paper combined in a single zip-file.

-The main code for computing the flows in Wardrop equilibrium is highly based on the work of Matteo Bettini (https://github.com/matteobettini/Traffic-Assignment-Frank-Wolfe-2021; last accessed: 2022-01-06).
-Yet, we adjusted it to our model and the information design framework.
+The main code for computing the flows in Wardrop equilibrium is highly based on the work of Matteo Bettini ([https://github.com/matteobettini/Traffic-Assignment-Frank-Wolfe-2021](https://github.com/matteobettini/Traffic-Assignment-Frank-Wolfe-2021); last accessed: 2022-01-06).
+However, we adjusted it to our model and the information design framework.

-The network data was obtained from the Transportation Networks for Research Core Team (https://github.com/bstabler/TransportationNetworks; last accessed: 2022-01-14.).
+The network data was obtained from the Transportation Networks for Research Core Team ([https://github.com/bstabler/TransportationNetworks](https://github.com/bstabler/TransportationNetworks); last accessed: 2022-01-14.).

 ## Guiding notes for using the repository ##